szgula/UofG_DSP/Project_2_FIR/readme.md

 For this exercise, we used the ```GUDb/walking/13/Einthoven_II``` data-set (according to the last digit in Szymon's student number).
 The data was used to verify our implementation of the Ex 2.1 on real-world data.

-The data processing is realized in a pseudo real-time manner.
+The data processing was realized in a pseudo real-time manner.

     ecg_class = GUDb(13,  'walking')                      # agregate data
     my_fir = FIRFilterFactory(300, freq, False)           # prefilter (DC and 50Hz noise removal)